ghga-de/epic-docs/73-ballan-wrasse/technical_specification.md

   when the request is approved.
 - Data stewards should be able to add a note to the requester (e.g., reason for denial of an access request or modified validity period).
-- Data stewards should be able to add a ticket ID and internal notes.
+- Data stewards should be able to add internal notes and the corresponding ticket ID associated with the request in the external help desk system.
 - The data presented to the data steward in the access request manager and sent in the notification to the data steward should be enriched with existing information about the request and the dataset (e.g., DAC).